A method for correcting the substructure of multiprong jets using the Lund jet plane: Introduction

 This paper describes a new approach to correct the simulation of large-$R$ multiprong jets and solve these challenges.
 To derive the calibration and validate its efficacy, data are used corresponding to an integrated luminosity of 138\fbinv collected by the CMS experiment in 2016--2018 at a center-of-mass energy of 13\TeV.
 The proposed technique is generic, applicable to jets containing a large number of prongs, provided that each prong of the jet is produced by an SM quark.
 Our technique is based on reclustering the jet into a fixed number of subjets, such that each subjet encapsulates the showering of a single quark from the initial hard interaction.
 The radiation patterns in each of these individual prongs can be corrected separately and then combined to obtain a correction for the full jet.
 The procedure relies on the assumption that the radiation pattern of individual prongs in low- and high-prong jets are similar, such that the modeling of high-prong jets can be corrected from a per-prong calibration derived from low-prong jets.
 We validate this assumption in studies using data and simulation.

 The correction for a single prong is based on an estimate of the Lund jet plane (LJP) density~\cite{Dreyer:2018nbf} of subjets in data and simulation.
 The LJP provides a two-dimensional representation of the radiation pattern inside jets.
 It encodes the phase space density of different types of splittings, in terms of momentum transfer and angular separation, inside the radiation pattern of a jet.
 The ratio between data and simulation of the LJP density is used to reweight each subjet based on the likelihood of its splittings.
 Finally, the correction for the full radiation pattern of the multiprong jet is given by the product of corrections for each of its subjets.
 In this paper, only prongs originating from quarks are considered.
 In principle, this method can be applied to gluon-initiated subjets, but a different correction must be derived since gluon-initiated subjets are expected to have a different radiation pattern from those originating from quarks.
+Multi-gluon jets would have larger color reconnection effects between the different prongs, which complicates the factorization of the large-$R$ correction into separate per-prong corrections.

 Because this method corrects the underlying radiation pattern of a simulated multiprong jet, it can also be used to obtain a more accurate estimate of the efficiency of substructure-based selection criteria, as well as the corresponding uncertainty.
 The correction is quantified as an SF, defined as the ratio of the efficiency as computed from a more accurate method (\eg, after the LJP substructure correction or measured using an SM proxy) to the efficiency in simulation.
 The SFs are used to compare the LJP method with existing methods using abundant SM proxy processes, and good agreement is observed.
 Although the LJP method generally has larger uncertainties than existing methods for these low-pronged signals, it can be additionally applied to high-pronged signals which are not covered by existing methods.